BrunoScience/the-incredible-pytorch/README.md

-This is a *bruno.science* curated list of tutorials, projects, libraries, videos, papers, books and anything related to the incredible [PyTorch](http://pytorch.org/).
+This is a personal *bruno.science* curated list of tutorials, projects, libraries, videos, papers, books and anything related to the incredible [PyTorch](http://pytorch.org/).

 The original https://github.com/ritchieng/the-incredible-pytorch is better -- this is only an annotated copy of that original.